Base

 1 2 3 | kubectl create clusterrolebinding assign-perm-view-deploys\ --clusterrole=perm-view-deploys \ --user=greta |

-To create a role binding, that is, assign role to user in namespace somens
+To create a role binding, that is, assign role to user in namespace somens:

 1 2 3 4 | kubectl create rolebinding assign-perm-view-deploys-in-somens \ --role=perm-view-deploys-in-somens \ --user=greta \ --namespace=somens |